Competing Persuaders in Zero-Sum Games: Model

-\textbf{Interim Beliefs.} Instead of thinking of sender $i$ picking $\Pi_i$, it is easier to think of $i$ choosing a distribution over the receiver's \emph{interim} beliefs.
+\textbf{Interim beliefs.} Instead of thinking of sender $i$ picking $\Pi_i$, it is easier to think of $i$ choosing a distribution over the receiver's \emph{interim} beliefs.
 For any $i$ and choice of $\Pi_i$, let $\Gamma_i \in \Delta(\Omega)$ be the random variable representing the receiver's belief on $\omega$ if she observes only the realization of $\Pi_i$, $s_i \in S$. $\Gamma_i$ represents the \emph{interim} belief of the receiver after she observes information from $\Pi_i$ but before viewing the realizations from $\{\Pi_j\}_{j \neq i}$ and updating to her posterior belief.\footnote{As the receiver is Bayesian, the order in which she views signal realizations does not matter.}

-Following \citet{kamenica2011bayesian}, it is without loss for us to recast the choice of experiment of each sender $i$ as a selection of a Bayes-plausible distribution of the interim beliefs, $\Gamma_i$, the experiment induces.\footnote{A random variable $\Gamma$ is Bayes-plausible if $\mathbb{E}[\Gamma] = \pi$.} As we have restricted senders to picking finite signal experiments, a pure strategy for sender $i$ is a selection of a Bayes-plausible $\Gamma_i$ with finite support.\footnote{Note that any finite mixture of pure strategies is also a pure strategy.} Henceforth, when we use $\Gamma_i$ it implicit that this random variable is Bayes-plausible and has finite support.
+A random variable $\Gamma$ is Bayes-plausible if $\mathbb{E}[\Gamma] = \pi$.
+Following \citet{kamenica2011bayesian}, it is without loss for us to recast the choice of experiment of each sender $i$ as a selection of a Bayes-plausible distribution of the interim beliefs, $\Gamma_i$, the experiment induces.
+As we have restricted senders to picking finite signal experiments which employ at most $|S|$ signals, a pure strategy for sender $i$ is a selection of a Bayes-plausible $\Gamma_i$ with support on a finite number of beliefs that is at most $|S|$.\footnote{Note that any finite mixture of pure strategies is also a pure strategy.} Henceforth, when we use $\Gamma_i$ it implicit that this random variable is Bayes-plausible and has finite a support with at most $|S|$ elements.
 A strategy profile is a vector $(\Gamma_1,...,\Gamma_M)$.
 Fixing any strategy profile and sender $i$, let $\Gamma_{-i}$ denote the experiment induced by observing realizations $\{\Gamma_j\}_{j \neq i}$.